kostareg/tachyon/readme.md

 The next steps for this project are, in no particular order:

+* Support more just-in-time compilation constructs
+    * More mathematical operations
+    * Leaving/rejoining the call stack
 * Complete grammar
     * High priority:
         * While loop and conditionals: